mjgs/mjgs.github.io/_posts/2020/2020-01-17-setting-up-as-a-freelancer.md

 - Hourly rate applicable for maintenance after contract finishes, should be arranged as a seperate engagment {: refdef}

+Also worth checking out is this article that has [lots of details about freelance contracts](https://www.codementor.io/blog/freelance-web-developer-contract-2uncidz6la).

 ### Marketing

 Some way to promote your services, this doesn't need to be too envolved initially.